 Write mock exams

-Solving mock papers and previous years’ sample papers will not only in provide the much-needed practice, but will also acquaint you with different questions that can be asked in the real exam.
-There are two key aspects, to practicing mocks:
+Attempting sample questions and mock exams based on previous tests will not only provide valuable practice, but will also instill in you a flexible mindset which will help you tackle the complex questions that might you might be asked in the real exam.
+There are two key aspects to practicing mocks:

-Don’t overdo them: Writing mock exams enables one to do systematic practice, and also identify concepts/areas that need a little more revision.
+Don’t overdo them: Writing mock exams enables one to engage in systematic practice, and also identify concepts/areas that need a little more revision.
 However, it is not recommended for you to go overboard with mock papers.
-If you’ve done your syllabus, and are just looking to revise, attempt 2 mocks a day.
-If you’re still preparing, attempting one mock a day is enough.
+If you’ve completed all your coursework and are confident with all the concepts within your syllabus, then you may attempt two mocks a day to sharpen your understanding.
+However, if you are still preparing and learning new concepts, then attempting one mock a day should suffice.

 Take care of yourself

-Know this, you can only perform, if you’re mentally and physically healthy.
-Don’t let the exam pressure get to you.
-Get at least 6 hours of sleep every day, and have healthy, balanced meals.
-It is recommended that you take regular breaks between your studies, and keep yourself happy.
+This is unquestionably one of the most important tips for board exams.
+You can only perform when you are in good physical and mental shape.
+Don’t let the exam pressure get to you; get at least 6 hours of sleep every day and have healthy, balanced meals.
+It is recommended that you take regular breaks between study sessions and keep yourself content.

-Prikshit Dhanda, Lead Career Coach, Mindler handled more such queries, in a Facebook live session – about stress, motivation, last-minute tips, preparation strategies, and lifestyle.
-The session, was centered on the last 15 days before the exams, and how to make the most of them.
+Prikshit Dhanda, Lead Career Coach at Mindler, expounded on more such tips for board exams in a Facebook live session about stress, motivation, last-minute tips, preparation strategies, and lifestyle.
+The crux of the session was how one can make the most of the final 2 weeks before the board exams commence.exams.

 Here are some of the questions, students asked us during the session.